AOEpeople/aoe_technology_radar/data/radar/2024-07-29/typesense.md

 - **Scoped API Keys**: Manage multi-tenant data securely.
 - **High Availability**: Ensure resilience with easy clustering setups.

-MOHARA is trialing Typesense to improve search capabilities within its applications.
+MOHARA is assessing Typesense to improve search capabilities within its applications.
 With vector searching capabilities it also looks promising for RAG applications.